 - User-generated content

-- Data owned by companies
+- Data controlled by corporations

-Web3 (Emerging) – Read, Write & Own
+Web3 (Emerging) β Read, Write & Own

 - Decentralized networks